The Middle Huron

 The Middle Huron is generally defined as the section of the Huron River that moves through Washtenaw County.
 It begins with the Mill Creek basin in western Washtenaw County and extends downstream through Belleville Lake in western Wayne County.
 The Middle Huron is home to over half the population of the Huron River Watershed, has the largest areas of active agriculture in the Watershed, and contains the most urbanized areas of the Watershed.
 This concentration of people, agriculture and industry presents challenges to the quality of the waters in the Middle Huron.
 For additional information on the geography and water quality of the Middle Huron, visit our Infostream.

-Several tributaries within the Middle Huron River Watershed have had watershed management and restoration plans developed by the Huron River Watershed Council.
-Click here to find management plans for Malletts Creek, Mill Creek, and Millers Creek.
-Additionally, a comprehensive plan was developed for the Middle Huron Watershed that includes the creekshed plans.
+The Huron Main Branch, and several tributaries within the Middle Huron River Watershed, have had watershed management and restoration plans developed by the Huron River Watershed Council.

 Formation of the Middle Huron Partners